kladoov/kladoov/README.md

 <p>Hi!
 I'm Aleksandr.</p>
 <p>💻 Full Stack Developer specializing in Delphi Pascal, SQL, and Mobile Development
 I have extensive experience in full-cycle application development, with strong expertise in Delphi Pascal and SQL across databases like PostgreSQL, SQLServer.
 I also develop Python scripts, create algorithms, and build REST APIs to optimize processes.</p>
-<p>📱 Android and iOS Developer
+<p>📱 Android and iOS Developer:
 I use Android Studio with Java for Android and Delphi Pascal for both Android and iOS in cross-platform projects.</p>

-<p>🚀 Skilled in multiple programming languages and development tools</p>
+<p>🚀 Skilled in multiple programming languages and development tools:
 I'm experienced in Java, where I utilize object-oriented programming (OOP) and build graphical interfaces with Swing.
-I also work with C# in Visual Studio Community, focusing on the .NET framework and WPF (XAML) for Windows applications.
+I also work with C# in Visual Studio Community, focusing on the .NET framework and WPF (XAML) for Windows applications.</p>

 ### SKILLS